Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: Conclusion

 \section{Conclusion}

-Sampling from black-box densities has increasingly been a common task, for example, in Bayesian inference of complex models.
-However, there has been little existing literature on particle-based sampling methods tailored for black-box densities.
-This paper introduced BIS, the first importance sampling approach to black-box densities, which frames the design of samples as a bandit problem.
+Sampling from black-box densities has become an increasingly common task, particularly in Bayesian inference for complex models.
+Despite its importance, there is limited literature on particle-based sampling methods specifically tailored for such densities.
+To address this gap, we introduced BIS, the first importance sampling framework that formulates the sample design as a bandit problem.

-BIS is a simple and powerful sampling framework built on a choice of the proposal sequence and the point-selection criterion.
-This paper introduced our default point-selection criterion, GP-UJB, based on GP surrogate models of target densities.
-GP-UJB admits a decomposition into two terms that drive exploration of new points and exploitation of past information.
-On a theoretical level, we established the weak convergence of the weighted samples obtained by BIS.
-The empirical performance of BIS was demonstrated using benchmark densities and real-world models.
+BIS offers a simple yet powerful framework, defined by a proposal sequence and a point-selection criterion.
+In this work, we proposed GP-UJB as a default criterion, leveraging GP surrogate models of the target density.
+The GP-UJB criterion naturally decomposes into two terms that balance the exploration of new regions with the exploitation of existing information.
+Theoretically, we established the weak convergence of the weighted samples generated by BIS.
+Empirically, we demonstrated the efficacy of the method on both benchmark densities and real-world applications.

-In the general framework of BIS, a choice of the point-selection criterion is flexible, whereas we focused on GP-UJB in this paper.
-As mentioned in \Cref{sec:methodology}, difficulty in applying GPs in high dimensions is a well-known open challenge.
-GP-UJB inherits the same challenge for BIS.
-Designing point-selection criteria suitable for high-dimensional densities requires further substantial studies.
-Promising directions of future research include such new designs of point-selection criteria beyond the scope of GP surrogate modelling.
+While this paper focused on GP-UJB, the general BIS framework allows for flexible choices of point-selection criteria.
+As aforementioned in \Cref{sec:introduction}, applying GPs in high-dimensional spaces remains a well-known open challenge, a limitation inherited by GP-UJB.
+Consequently, designing criteria suitable for high-dimensional densities requires substantial further investigation.
+Promising directions for future research include developing novel point-selection strategies that extend beyond the scope of GP surrogate modeling.